 PPC, or Pay Per Click, advertising can complement an organic strategy in many ways.
 Here are a few of the big ones:

 1. Immediate results = more marketing budget to put toward your overall marketing strategy.
 This can be a big one for a start-up or newer business.
 You are faced with the catch 22 that you know you need to invest in marketing and SEO to grow your business and drive sales or leads, but you need revenue to support that marketing budget.
 PPC advertising can deliver fast results, and therefore can be a great way for a business to get some initial traction in the market, and ultimately build some capital to reinvest in a longer term strategy like SEO.
-Don’t get me wrong, a PPC campaign is going to take some refining and adjustment over time, and the longer your PPC company has to optimize the campaigns, the better the results should be.
+Don’t get me wrong, a PPC campaign is going to take some refining through SEO experts (from companies like Home Service Direct), and the longer your PPC company has to optimize the campaigns, the better the results should be.
 Also, in some markets, the cost per click can be expensive, so it’s critical to identify the terms to bid on which will have the best ROI.
 But still, many clients that we work with, especially newer businesses, find that a targeted PPC campaign allows them to get the initial exposure and revenue they need to build their marketing budgets overall.

 2. PPC lets you test out different markets.
 Want to test out response for a new product?
 Are you located in Florida but want to attract leads from NYC?
 Enter PPC.
 I love using PPC advertising to help my clients test the efficacy of keywords, product or service offerings, or even expand their local business.
 PPC allows you the flexibility to gain presence for terms that might not be your main focus, so it is a great way to expand your business beyond what you can achieve with your organic presence.
 And because you can get a quicker read on the response of certain markets, you can use the insights you gain from your PPC marketing to inform your organic efforts.